dsmooke/super-duper-bookclub/README.md

 ## Description

-This is the second project/fifthteenth assigment from the UConn Coding Boot Camp curriculum.
+This is the second project (fifthteenth assigment) from the UConn Coding Boot Camp curriculum.

 View the deployed app [here](heroku link)